Flynsarmy/wp-flyn-image-optimizer-plugin/README.md

 });
 ```

-## Custom Logger
+### Custom optimizer logger

-By default `NullLogger` is used.
+By default `NullLogger` is used by the image optimizer.
 Set a custom logger with the following:

 ```php
 class StdoutLogger extends \Psr\Log\AbstractLogger